loupdemon/loupdemon/README.md

 ### I love traveling by bike, while listening to my piano compositions and passionately coding ..I consider myself open to new challenges

 - About me
-  - 📱 I’m currently learning new technology
+  - 🌱 I’m currently learning everything 🤣
+  - 👯 I’m looking to collaborate with other content creators
+  - 🥅 2022 Goals: Contribute more to Open Source projects
   - 📍 Current location: Strasbourg, Fr
   - 💬 I'm ready for moving to another place
   - ⚡ Fun fact: love refactoring and find code sexy